BatchDrake/batchdrake.github.io/_posts/2018-9-28-Playing with One Instruction Set Computers.md

 OISCs refer to (usually virtual) machines whose instruction set architecture is composed by only one instruction.
 The cool feature about these machines is that they are  [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), and therefore can be programmed to become a universal computer.

-The single-instruction architecture we discussed was based on the [RSSB](https://esolangs.org/wiki/RSSB) instruction and follows a [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) (this is, data and code belong to the same address space).
-Memory is word-addressed (e.g. 32 bit words) and both registers and I/O are memory mapped.
+The single-instruction architecture we discussed was based on the [RSSB](https://esolangs.org/wiki/RSSB) instruction and follows a [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) (this is, data and code belong to the same address space). <!--more--> Memory is word-addressed (e.g. 32 bit words) and both registers and I/O are memory mapped.
 In particular, the following addresses are reserved:

 | Address | Contains |
 |------------|-------------|